eleev/swift-design-patterns/Common Design Patterns/Behavioral/Strategy/Strategy.md

     func sort <T>(items: [T]) -> [T] where T: Comparable }
 ```
-We called our protocol `SortingStrategy` in order to provide some context.
+We called our protocol `SortingStrategy` in order to provide some context for the calling side.
 It has a single method called `sort(items:)` that accepts types that conform to *Comparable* protocol, since  sorting algorithms need to compare items (not always but generally).

 The next step is that we create two types that conform to `SortingStrategy` protocol: